lukemadera/grunt-buildfiles/README.md

 				}
 			}
 		},

+		//this will use `grunt.file.write` and a template file to generate a final file (dynamically inserting path names and other config parameters appropriately).
+NOTE: YOU must write the grunt template files that will be used to generate the files.
 		files: {
 			//generate development version of index.html (with dynamically generated <link rel="stylesheet" > and <script> tags for resources)
 			indexHtml: {